areekaras/areekaras.github.io/_posts/2025-06-15-i-proved-them-wrong-then-said-nothing-at-all.md

 For one year and four months, I lived in a state of extreme pressure.
 The career break had transitioned me from a comfortable life with a steady income to a zero-income period funded by savings and debt.
 It was the hardest period of my life.
 The simple freedom of living on my own terms was gone, replaced by the humbling act of asking for help—something I'd always resisted.

+In my previous post, I wrote about [the high-stakes financial bet I took on a course that transformed my career](https://shibiliareekara.com/posts/the-high-stakes-bet-the-course-that-cost-4-months-salary/).
+This chapter is about the intense psychological pressure that came with that decision.

 This financial strain was compounded by the weight of perception.

 ## The Two-Front Battle